 No two Outward Bound expeditions are ever quite the same.
 Every crew is unique; every route is distinct; and every adventure is dynamic.
 But one thing remains the same.
 On each course, students rise to meet exhilarating natural challenges in some of the country’s wildest places – and find strength and determination along the way.

-During this course, students backpack through the Pisgah National Forest of Western North Carolina.
-Students and their crewmates learn safety precautions for backcountry foot travel, how to find campsites, how to navigate varied terrain, how to use a map and compass, as well as how to do these activities responsibly.
-Equally important is time spent learning conflict resolution, communication styles, leadership and team building.
-After practicing all these skills, the instructors step back and let the crew work together to collectively navigate through the wilderness.
+During this course, students will be backpacking in the Pisgah National Forest where they will learn safety precautions for backcountry foot travel, how to find campsites and how to navigate varied terrain using a map and compass, as well as how to do these activities responsibly using Leave No Trace principles.
+Equally important will be time spent learning conflict resolution, communication styles, leadership and team building.
+After practicing these skills, the instructors will step back and let the crew work together to collectively navigate through the wilderness.

-Weather permitting, participants spend up to three days maneuvering Class I-III whitewater through sculpted rock channels in tandem (two person) canoes, perfect for fostering collaboration and communication skills between crewmates.
-Students execute synchronized strokes, dynamic eddy turns, peel-outs and ferries on the French Broad or Tuckaseegee Rivers and occasionally on the Chattooga, New and Nantahala Rivers.
-During this portion of the course, topics may include: basic water safety and rescue techniques, identification and use of equipment, how to work with paddling partners to successfully negotiate class l-III rapids and flat water strokes.
+Students will learn how to maneuver Class I-III level whitewater rapids.
+Paddling down local rivers in tandem (two person) canoes offers the perfect opportunity to foster collaboration and communication skills between crewmates.
+Students will execute synchronized strokes, dynamic eddy turns, peel-outs and ferries on either the French Broad or Tuckaseegee Rivers and occasionally on either The Chattooga, New or Nantahala Rivers.
+Some of the topics crews may cover during this portion of the course include basic water safety and rescue techniques, identification and use of equipment, how to work with paddling partners to successfully negotiate class l-III rapids and flat water, and whitewater paddling strokes.

 Blue Ridge Mountains, NC